-A. Assets eligible for the enhanced renewable energy tax incentive

-The enhanced renewable energy tax incentive will apply to the currently eligible renewable energy sources under section 12B of the Act listed below, but there will be no electricity generation limits for the duration of this temporary incentive.
+A. Assets eligible for the enhanced renewable energy tax incentive for the duration of this temporary incentive.
 Assets will qualify if they are used in the generation of electricity.
 While eligibility will be based on facts and circumstances, it is the policy intention that assets will qualify if used to generate electricity from: